PurdueISBVIMagnifier/Magnifier_App/README.md

 # Magnifier_App
 App designed for students that are visually impaired to see their work better

 After installing the pods go to Pods, then MaterialControls, then MDRippleLayer.m and replace lines 126-137 with the following code:

+Go into the edit of this readme to get the actual indented code.
+This is a must.

 - (void)animationDidStop:(CAAnimation *)anim finished:(BOOL)flag {
   if (flag) {
     if (_userIsHolding) {